petrikaj/lappaa/README.md

 ## 💰 Pricing

 **Free — most of the app is free:**
-Core recording, 9 live visualizer styles, 17 editor visualizer styles, canvas editor, on-device transcription, AI Backgrounds (on supported devices), all aspect ratios, and export to social — with a watermark.
+Core recording, 9 live visualizer styles, editor visualizer styles, canvas editor, on-device transcription, AI Backgrounds (on supported devices), all aspect ratios, and export to social — with a watermark.

 **Lappaa Pro** unlocks:

-- Import audio from Files, Photos, and Clipboard
+- Import audio/video from Files, Photos, and Clipboard
 - Watermark-free exports
 - Audio Mastering (adjustable -23 to -14 LUFS)
 - Word-by-Word caption generation